aM-aShakur/ThreeRecipes/README.md

 # odin-recipes
-# This project will be a simple html recipe that will be completed with the help of TOP.
-I will show my knowledge in HTML and be able to construct my ideas in an effective manner.
-Inshallah!
+# This project will be a simple recipes list.
+My favorite foods in one place!
+I will be using HTML primarily as this is the first project of the Odin-Project-Foundations.
+I am excited to make use of my skills in HTML.